Portfolios Home Page

 - an indicator of the worst-performing project(s) in the domain

 The Releasability rating is the ratio of projects in the Portfolio that have a Passed Quality Gate:

 E: <= 20%

-This gives an “issue density" measure on the three axes of Reliability, Security and Maintainability for your Portfolio.
+This gives an "problem density" measure on the four axes of Reliability, Security Vulnerabilities, Security Review, and Maintainability for your Portfolio.

 Note: the Portfolio Home Page is also available at Sub-Portfolio level

-Please note you will receive the PDF only if the Portfolio is computed.
+Note: You will only receive the PDF if the Portfolio is computed.

 Portfolios are created and edited in the global Portfolio administration interface: Administration > Configuration > Portfolios.
 For more information, see Configuring Portfolios and Applications.